How To Insure Your Jewelry

 When it comes to silver jewelry, the valuation process that applies to gold also applies to silver.

-Gemstones/Precious Stones
+Precious Stones

-When valuing gemstones, anything that is less than five carats can be taken to your jeweller for a valuation or compared to a similar item that you find online.
-For items over five carats however, you will need to pay for a certified jewelry appraiser to get a proper valuation.
+When valuing gemstones, anything that is less than five carats can be taken to your jeweler for a valuation, or alternatively, compared to a similar item that you find online.

-Getting The Right Price
+Getting the Right Price

-Overall, when it comes to finding out how much your items are worth you will find that the less expensive it is and the newer it is, the easier your jewelry will be to value and insure.
-But the older your item is and the more expensive it is, the more difficult it will be to value and the more expensive that valuation will be.
+Overall, when it comes to finding out how much your items are worth you will find that the less expensive it is, and the newer it is, the easier your jewelry will be to value and insure.

 If you do decide to get a professional valuation on your jewelry, be advised that it can take up to a month for your item to be fully appraised.

-The whole purpose of insuring your jewelry is so that if it is ever lost or stolen then you will be compensated for that loss and will not suffer financially as a result.
-However, the type of compensation that you receive for lost items can vary depending on your insurer, although generally you will either receive a replacement item or be given a cash equivalent instead.
+However, the type of compensation that you receive for lost items can vary depending on your insurer, although generally, you will either receive a replacement item or be given a cash equivalent instead.

 But things are not quite as simple as just getting a replacement or getting cash, and this is not something that most people are aware of until they go to make a claim.
-If your diamond necklace was stolen for example, and you go to your insurer expecting to receive a cash settlement claim, they may refuse and only offer to replace your lost necklace.

 This tends to be quite common practice amongst insurers for several reasons.
-The first is that by giving out replacement items this helps to cut down on jewelry insurance fraud, as people are less likely to make a fraudulent claim if they know they will not be receiving money in return.
+The first, is that by giving out replacement items this helps to cut down on jewelry insurance fraud, as people are less likely to make a fraudulent claim if they know that they will not be receiving money in return.

-There are however, people who are unhappy with receiving replacement items rather than cash for a number of reasons.
 The first being, that getting a less valuable piece of jewelry in replacement for something that was more valuable can make people feel as though they are being cheated.

-Secondly, and perhaps most importantly, if you have lost a very rare or old piece of jewelry, then there is unlikely to be anything similar to it which the insurer can easily use to provide you with a replacement.
+Secondly, and perhaps most importantly, if you have lost a very rare or old piece of jewelry, then there is unlikely to be anything similar to it which the insurer can use to provide you with a replacement.

-Very often if the insurer does try to provide you with a replacement it will be with something of substantially less value than your original item.
 However, for newer or more common pieces of jewelry, this tends to be less of a concern as your insurer will usually be able to find a suitably priced replacement.